blackhatflow/blog/cloaking.md

 ### wordpress

 Attached to your domain is a content website ( WP ) with random article.
-It look similar to an arbitrage website as we show a NEXT button and display ads on the sidebar.
+It looks similar to an arbitrage website with clickbait article, 'next >' button and ads.

 This is a good option for source that tolerate arbitrage ( taboola, revcontent etc ... not so much for facebook anymore).
 Another issue is that most of the farming company were using this method, so it's a bit burned.

-it allow you to choose safe page with an article close to your angle
+it allow you to choose a safe page with an article congruent to your angle

 Let's try it.